VEXtraterrestrial-Dawgs/2020-rise-above/notes/2020-11-14 Meeting Notes.md

 **Solution 3:** Move the motor and large gear forward or backward so that the H-drive can be in the center.
 We didn’t choose this as this would be an expensive way of fixing the problem; we would have to rebuild a lot more to fix it this way.

 What we Changed:
--Added the two drivetrain sides on
+- Added the two drivetrain sides on
--Put together the frame and everything to get the wheelbase to work
+- Put together the frame and everything to get the wheelbase to work

 What we Still Need to Do:
--Add the H-Drive to the middle of the robot
+- Add the H-Drive to the middle of the robot
--Mount the arm to the robot
+- Mount the arm to the robot
--Mount the brain to the robot
+- Mount the brain to the robot

 ## Arm - Sri and Tavas
 ![Arm](../img/2020-11-14-arm.jpg)